mpuzey/panda/README.md

 python3 main.py
 ```
 If you are on another OS, ignore the brew command and install python3, if not already, using your favourite package manager.
-The run.sh is bash only so will not be runnable on Windows without Cygwin.
-For simplicity, if you are on windows use the
+run.sh is bash-only, so it will not run on Windows without Cygwin.
+For simplicity, if you are on windows, use the
  docker-compose setup only.

 ## Using the API